February Countercurrent

 The February Countercurrent (二月逆流 (Èryuè nìliú)), or the February Adverse Current, was a group within the Chinese Communist Party (CCP) that opposed the early direction of the Cultural Revolution, as led by the "radicals" of the Cultural Revolution Group (CRG).
-The Countercurrent included senior party and People's Liberation Army officers (PLA) - the "old guard" - who protested the revolution's high-level purges and persecutions.
+Following the January Revolution and similar power-seizures around the country, top Party leaders were meeting to discuss these events and the future course of the Cultural Revolution.The Countercurrent included senior party and People's Liberation Army officers (PLA) - the "old guard" - who protested the revolution's high-level purges and persecutions.
 In February 1967, arguments between the Countercurrent and the radicals led to the intervention of Mao Zedong who resolved the confrontation by supporting the CRG.
-The leaders of the Countercurrent were punished, but did not purge; Mao wanted to prevent the "old guard" from uniting against him.
+The leaders of the Countercurrent were punished, but not purged; Mao wanted to prevent the "old guard" from uniting against him.